MominAlZaraa/filament-localization/README.md

 **Q: Do I need to install Filament separately?**
 A: No, the package automatically installs Filament and all required dependencies when you run `composer require mominalzaraa/filament-localization`.

+**Q: How do I enable language switching in my Filament panels?**
+A: This package only generates the translation files.
+You need to install a language switcher plugin like `craft-forge/filament-language-switcher` and configure it in your panel provider to allow users to switch between languages.

+**Q: Can I use any language switcher plugin?**
+A: Yes, you can use any Filament language switcher plugin that changes Laravel's application locale.
+Popular options include `craft-forge/filament-language-switcher`, `filament/spatie-laravel-translatable-plugin`, or `awcodes/filament-language-switcher`.